On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

-where $q_n$ and $\mu_n$ are the charge and flux of the composite-fermion in the nth Landau level respectively.

-In the formation of Hall states the movement of qubits are equivalent to motion of charges against fluxes resulting the development of A-B type phase.
-Hence to develop Hall qubit by the physics of spin echo the incorporation of Aharonov-Bhom phase would be more appropriate instead of Berry's topological phase.
+This A-B interactions are the key source of forming two qubit Hall states identified as Hall qubit.
+Hence movement of Hall qubits would develop the A-B phase.
+In the physics of spin echo instead of Berry phase the incorporation of Aharonov-Bhom phase would be more appropriate as the rotation of qubits are equivalent to the rotation of fluxes around charges.
 If $e^{i\phi_s}$ be the Aharanov-Bohm phase between the two qubits, for half period we find the antisymmetric Bell's state after one cycle $(t=\tau)$,